bevacqua/hit-that/readme.md

 Options:

-  -w --width   Viewport width in pixels
+  --width   Viewport width in pixels
-  -h --height  Viewport height in pixels
+  --height  Viewport height in pixels
-  -c --cols    Terminal columns to use
+  --cols    Terminal columns to use
-  -h --help    Render this information
+  --help    Render this information
-  -v --version Render version information
+  --version Render version information
 ```
-# Example
+### Example

 ![Pony Foo rendered as an image in terminal][1]

-# Use it as a CLI banner!
+### Use it as a CLI banner!

 ![Google.com banner][2]

+### You'll get the best results when reducing the viewport width

+![Reduced viewport width at emberjs.com][3]

+<sub>_(That site better be responsive!)_</sub>

 # License